LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/GettingStarted/monitoring.md

 #### Reviewing Logs

-Concerning logging, we must differentiate between persisted logs and non-persisted logs.
-The latter is related to the test functionality of functions.
+There are persisted logs and non-persisted logs.
+Non-persisted logs are best used to test functions.
 Those logs can be found in the "Logs" container on the "Invoke your Function"-Page.
-It sometimes may contain warnings that inform you about potential issues with your logging, as shown in the following screenshot:
+It may sometimes contain warnings that inform you about potential issues with your logging, as shown in the following screenshot:

 <img class="fancyimage" alt="Functions: Test Logs" src="img/functions/functions_reporting_logs_test.png">